 There are many kinds of travel influencers.
 Here we’ll cover three.
 The trickster, the celebrity, and the specialist.

 Your hotel gets a call from a travel influencer who offers to review your hotel for his many followers and he wants to bring his friends to test the experience with him.
 You investigate his social media accounts and it becomes evident that this influencer really means business.
 Examples of other hotels he has covered are scattered all across his Instagram account.
 His follower count is high, ridiculously high.
 So you make a deal with the influencer and buy tickets for him and his friends and they pay you a visit.

-Weeks later the influencers review is up and to your amusement it’s highly favourable.
-What seems to be a good deal to you was in actuality a scam, and it is highly unlikely that this influencers reviews will drive any bookings for your hotel.
+Weeks later the influencers review is up and to your amusement it’s highly favorable.
+What seems to be a good deal to you was in actuality a scam, and it is highly unlikely that this influencer’s review will drive any bookings for your hotel.

 Further to that this influencer type has a systematic approach to their content creation.
 First, they produce content about your brand/destination before their arrival in order to build anticipation among their followers.
 Then they produce content during their trip, and lastly, the third batch is produced once they have left.
 The final version is where their full review and follower code are found.

-Converting this kind of influencer to an advocate can prove to be a strategic advantage.
-If their experience with your brand proves to be highly favourable their praises for it may extend well beyond your deal with them.
+Converting this kind of influencer into an advocate can prove to be a strategic advantage.
+If their experience with your brand proves to be highly favorable their praises for it may extend well beyond your deal with them.
 This may come in the form of unexpected lip service or an answer to a question such as “Which hotel would you recommend for a week in XYZ?”
-Essentially with this kind of influencer, you are dealing with an opinion leader, and one positive experience on their end could translate to a lifetime of positive word of mouth for you.
+Essentially, with this kind of influencer, you are dealing with an opinion leader, and one positive experience on their end could translate to a lifetime of positive word of mouth for you.

 Selecting Travel Influencers